use-your-brai-n/rsschool-cv/cv.md

 And now I decided to start from the scratch again and continue learning.

 I want to be proficient in technologies mentioned below and to expand the range of them.
-So I'm here at RS School and ready to get solid knowledge required to start a career path in Front-end development.
+So I'm here at RS School (it's my second shot and hope the final:)) and ready to get solid knowledge required to start a career path in Front-end development.

 ***